SamarPanchal/LocalDataStoragePython-0.1/README.md

 You Wrote: hello world

 ```
-As we can see that `update_data()` method can also be used to create a file if it does'nt exists and give values.
+As we can see the `update_data()` method can also be used to create a file if it doesn't exist and give values.

 ## Be a Member
 ***
-you can become our member by reporting us bugs or faults you find in this package, we will give our best to solve that bug and make this package comfortable for you.
+you can become a member by reporting bugs or faults you find in this package, we will do our best to solve that bug and make this package comfortable for you.

 ## License
 ***